playcanvas/developer.playcanvas.com/content/user-manual/designer/scene-settings.md

 ### Shadow Distance

-The shadow distance determines the distance from the viewpoint beyond which shadows are no longer rendered.
+The shadow distance is the maximum distance from the camera beyond which shadows that come from Directional Lights are no longer visible.
+Smaller values produce more detailed shadows.

 ## Physics Settings